 Top Pick: GoPro Hero 9

-Shoot video up to 5K resolution and pro-quality photos with 20MP clarity.$449.00
+Shoot video up to 5K resolution and pro-quality photos with 20MP clarity.Check Amazon for Pricing

-With its ability to shoot video up to 5K resolution and pro-quality photos with 20MP clarity, the GoPro Hero 9 takes the top spot.
+With its ability to shoot video up to 5K resolution and pro-quality photos with 20MP clarity, the GoPro Hero 9 is my top recommendation.

-The best GoPro for pilots, the Hero 9’s well-thought-out design means that the camera is intuitive to use, especially with its large rear touch screen with touch zoom, and redesigned front display for better control and framing.
+The best GoPro for pilots, the Hero 9’s well-thought-out design meant that the camera was easy to use, especially with its large rear touch screen with touch zoom, and redesigned front display for better control and framing.

-If you’re into live streaming, you will no doubt appreciate the ability to stream in 1080p, but even more so the camera’s HyperSmooth stabilization feature to ensure image stability.
+While I’m not into livestreaming, if you are, you will no doubt appreciate the ability to stream in 1080p, but even more so the camera’s HyperSmooth stabilization feature to ensure image stability.

-Built to last with a rugged and waterproof construction that we have come to expect from GoPro, the Hero 9 also features improved battery life over its predecessors.
+Built to last with a rugged and waterproof construction that we have come to expect from GoPro, the Hero 9 also features improved battery life over its predecessors when tested.

 Runner Up: Garmin VIRB Ultra 30

-The Garmin VIRB Ultra 30 was specifically designed with pilots in mind.Check Pricing
+The Garmin VIRB Ultra 30 was specifically designed with pilots in mind.Check Amazon for Pricing

 The Garmin VIRB Ultra 30 is another superb action camera, especially as it was specifically designed with pilots in mind.

-Pilots will appreciate the included prop filter to remove propeller from the video, and headset audio cable overlay of the cockpit conversation/ATC audio on the video.
-The ability to capture your position, attitude, and speed, and overlay them onto your video is another very welcome feature.
+I appreciated the included prop filter to remove propeller from the video, and headset audio cable overlay of the cockpit conversation/ATC audio on the video.
+The ability to capture my position, attitude, and speed, and overlay them onto my video is another very welcome feature.